 - Operate PAYE for yourself and any employees

-Step by step guide on how to create a limited company in the UK
+How to set up a limited company in the UK and start contracting?

 1. Register your business with Companies House

 Companies House is part of the Department of Business, and is responsible for maintaining a register of limited companies whilst ensuring that limited companies comply with the Companies Act 2006.

 To register with Companies House, you must complete several documents, including:

 - Memorandum of Association

 You must also appoint a company director (likely yourself).
 You can complete these documents yourself using the guides on the Companies House website.
 You'll probably want to set up your company by shares.